Artist Statement

 Photography as a way of seeing, reading, listening

-Photography is, for me, an act of discovery.
+Photography, for me, is an act of attention.

 When I photograph traditions in Carnival and other festivals, what I see are the beautiful, powerful, embodied ways we have developed over the last 500 years of expressing ourselves — of guarding memory.
 The photograph enters into conversation with memory, listening for what it has to say to us today.
 What the photograph sees is often multi-layered, and can take time to reveal itself.

-While history is to be found in books, it is also very much to be found in our rituals and traditions, and through the seemingly simple daily acts of living.
 Photography has given me a way to both read and see history in the frame, a history that reveals itself through observation, participation — for the camera is both observer and participant.
 Photography becomes not only witness, but active agent.
+The images do not seek to summarize or define.
+They accumulate slowly, allowing something more complex to emerge—something partial, shifting, and unresolved.